The Science Behind Emotional Deficit and its Consequences

 Emotional deficit refers to any deficiency in the biological motivational process of emotion that interferes with adaptive behavior.

-Emotional deficit does not simply imply a deficit in emotion itself but refers to the deficiency in the overall function of the emotional process.
-The deficit may occur anywhere along the continuum from the first arousal of feeling affects to the resulting behaviors motivated by the process.
-“Emotions are a biological reaction to experience.
+Emotional deficit does not simply imply a deficiency in emotion itself; rather, it encompasses the broader dysfunction of the emotional process.
+This deficit can manifest anywhere along the continuum from the initial arousal of feelings to the resulting behaviors that those emotions motivate.
+As T. Franklin Murphy states, “Emotions are a biological reaction to experience.
 Incoming data from our senses interact with our biological being.
 Our system leaps, pulls back, or freezes in response” (Murphy, 2021).
+This intricate interplay highlights how pivotal emotions are in shaping our responses and actions based on environmental stimuli.

 Emotional Deficit and Diagnosed Illness

 There are no illnesses diagnosed as emotional deficit.
 The term is too broad and the criteria vague.
 One may strongly argue that emotional deficit is a key contributor to all the personality disorders.
-Referring to some of the disorders associated with physical and emotional abuse, Sandra L. Brown wrote, “the fact that these impairments are called “personality disorders” is very important.
-They are given this name because the personality was forced to develop around environmental or emotional deficits.
-Another way to look at it is that because of the deficits, the personality failed to develop” (Brown, 2011, Kindle location: 525).
+Referring to some of the disorders associated with physical and emotional abuse, Sandra L. Brown wrote:

 At its core, an emotional deficit refers to a state in which an individual experiences a disconnect from their own emotions and the emotions of others.
-It is characterized by a lack of emotional awareness, empathy, and the ability to effectively express and regulate emotions.
+It is characterized by a lack of emotional awareness, empathy, and the ability to effectively express and regulate emotions (Sturm et al., 2006).
 In other words, it is as if one’s emotional compass is askew, making it difficult to navigate the intricate terrain of human connection.

 Emotional Skills